 EXHIBITIONS The Grad Show Each year, NAS celebrate the work of our graduates with two campus wide exhibitions: The Grad Show for BFA graduates, and The Postgrad Show for MFA and DFA postgraduates.
 Alumni, collectors, gallerists, and art-lovers alike flock to campus to see the next wave of Australia's best emerging talent.
 NAS also works with diverse industry partners to create special exhibition opportunities for our graduates in a range of spaces including the regional gallery sector.
-EMANATE at New England Regional Art Museum EMANATE is curated by New England Regional Art Museum to celebrate the work of emerging artists who have recently graduated from NAS.
+EMANATE at New England Regional Art Museum EMANATE is a biennial exhibition curated by New England Regional Art Museum to celebrate the work of emerging artists who have recently graduated from NAS.
 EMANATE showcases the works of approximately 10 graduate students, drawn from across the full range of disciplines taught at NAS.
-THE SEED at Orange Regional Gallery THE SEED is an annual 'application based' exhibition opportunity through Orange Regional Gallery.
-The successful applicant works with the Gallery team to develop a new solo exhibition.
 Sydney Contemporary Sydney Contemporary is Australasia's largest annual commercial art fair.
 NAS participates each year to exhibit the work of selected graduates.
 This is a vital opportunity for our promising emerging artists to show and sell their work to new audiences, increase their profile in the commercial gallery sector and enhance their industry networks.
 Inclusion in Sydney Contemporary has launched the careers of many NAS graduates.
-26 27 NATIONAL ART SCHOOL HISTORY The National Art School stands on Gadigal land, on the site of the former Darlinghurst Gaol.
+NATIONAL ART SCHOOL HISTORY The National Art School stands on Gadigal land, on the site of the former Darlinghurst Gaol.
 NAS acknowledges the Gadigal traditional owners on whose lands, water, and skies we meet and share.
 We pay our respects to all Gadigal Elders, past and present, and honour the diversity, history, and creativity of Aboriginal and Torres Strait Islander peoples from the beginning.
 In 1822 building began on Darlinghurst Gaol, one of Sydney's earliest prisons which opened in 1841 and operated until 1914.
 The National Art School moved into the former gaol buildings in 1922, as part of Sydney Technical College, later East Sydney Technical College.
 NAS gained autonomy as an educational institution in 1996 and the art school took over the whole Darlinghurst site as sole occupant in 2005.
-In 2019 NAS signed a 45-year lease to remain on the site and was designated a State Significant Organisation by the NSW Government; in 2021 the former Darlinghurst Gaol and National Art School received an NSW heritage listing as Sydney's oldest surviving gaol complex.
-In 2022 NAS celebrated a double centenary: 100 years of teaching art on this significant site, and 200 years since building began on the Gaol.
+In 2019, NAS signed a 45-year lease to remain on the site and was designated a State Significant Organisation by the NSW Government; in 2021, the former Darlinghurst Gaol and National Art School received an NSW heritage listing as Sydney's oldest surviving gaol complex.
+In 2022, NAS celebrated a double centenary: 100 years of teaching art on this significant site, and 200 years since building began on the Gaol.
 Today, NAS is an independent and strong institution with a distinguished identity built from the remarkable achievements and work of our staff and graduates dating back to the earliest classes offered in the 1840s.
 NAS is one of only two independent tertiary art schools operating in Australia and continues to offer fine art degrees with intensive studio-based teaching in small classes.
 The School has nurtured generations of outstanding and respected artists and producing many successful alumni who have made a vital contribution to Australian and international art culture.
 'STUDYING AT THIS CAMPUS IS IMPORTANT, THERE IS A LOT OF HISTORY HERE - HISTORY OF DARLINGHURST, KINGS CROSS, THE GAOL, EMBEDDED HISTORY - AND I FEEL A PART OF THE HISTORY.'
-BRODIE CULLEN, NAS graduate NAS Students Diana and Sally Medworth preparing for the 1949 Art Student's Ball (detail, edited) National Art School Collection, gift of Klaus Friedeberger, 2013.
+BRODIE CULLEN, NAS graduate NAS Students Diana and Sally Medworth preparing for the 1949 Art Student's Ball (detail, edited), National Art School Collection, gift of Klaus Friedeberger, 2013